anthonyjdella/rcs-unlocked/README.md

 ## Getting Started

+> You will need to update the following in your code snippets:
+>
+> - Account SID and Auth Token if you do not use environment variables or refer to them differently.
+>
+> - To: number
+>
+> - From: MG SID
+>
+> - Content SID
+>
+> The MG SID and Content SIDs provided will not work when using your own Twilio account.

 ### Step 1: Create a Promotional Message Template (Choose One)

 Start by creating a rich promotional message template.
 You can choose either a carousel (multiple cards) or a single rich card with media.
 You can do this with no code in the UI or with the snippets below.
 For this demo we'll use the code snippets.